Zodiac Aerospace says ready for new acquisitions

-PARIS French aerospace and defense supplier Zodiac Aerospace (ZODC.PA) said on Wednesday it was ready to make new acquisitions after posting a 9.2 percent rise in revenue for the first six months of its financial year.
+PARIS, March 19 French aerospace and defence supplier Zodiac Aerospace said on Wednesday it was ready to make new acquisitions after posting a 9.2 percent rise in revenue for the first six months of its financial year.

-Zodiac, which supplies systems and cabin interiors to plane-makers such as Boeing (BA.N) and Airbus (AIR.PA), recently sealed a debt deal allowing it to extend the average maturity of its funding.
+Zodiac, which supplies systems and cabin interiors to plane-makers such as Boeing and Airbus, recently sealed a debt deal allowing it to extend the average maturity of its funding.
 The company said its bolstered finances allowed it to keep on the lookout for deals.

 "We believe we now have a very healthy structure, allowing us to prepare new external growth transactions," Zodiac Chief Executive Olivier Zarrouati said on a conference call.